portableant/museologi.st/blog/2018-10-22-going-static-jekyll-and-collections.md

   * the markdown type
   * the plugins I want to use on gh-pages

-If you look at the plugins section, you will see I have asked for feed, sitemap, seo, emoji and git hub mentions to also be included.
-Now create a page inside the _tutorials folder:
+If you look at the plugins section, you will see I have asked for feed, sitemap, seo, emoji and GitHub mentions to also be included.
+Now create a page inside the _tutorials' folder:

 ```bash
 touch _tutorials/introduction.md